 The practice had procedures in place showing how to respond to patient medical emergencies.
 All clinical staff had received cardiopulmonary resuscitation (CPR) training.
-We were informed that one member of staff was due to renew their CPR training and we saw that the practice had already put plans in place for the staff member to renew their training.
-The practice had one dedicated first aider.
+We were informed that one non clinical member of staff was due to complete CPR training as part of their induction.
+The practice had two dedicated first aiders.